KellyLSB/docker-airlock/README.md

 3. `chmod +x /usr/local/bin/airlock`
 4. Add `eval "$(airlock -)"` to your .bash_profile, .zshrc, etc...

+### I want airlock to wrap around my `docker` command

+Sure thing in your .bash_profile, .zshrc, etc... instead of the above add `eval "$(airlock - docker)"`; it will create the alias for you automatically.

 ## Future of Airlock

 - Support for more operating systems: